-Grothendieck's philosophy\cite{SGAIV} is that the category of sheaves on a space gives a more fundamental description of a space than its topology.
-A Grothendieck topology is precisely a way of defining a "topology" on an arbitrary category without any need of an underlying set of points.
-The underlying concept is that of "cover", another intuition related to continuum which can be traced to many places of Aristotle's \emph{Physics}, as the idea of measuring a given interval by a smaller one clearly corresponds to a cover.
-We can define sheaves on categories with a Grothendieck topology (called \emph{sites}) and we obtain again infinitesimal concepts which allow us to define the germ of a sheaf.
-The category of sheaves over a site is called a \emph{Grothendieck Topos} and satisfies a remarkably small and elegant set of axioms.
-The more general concept of Topos was discovered independently by Lawvere where it is seen as defining an intuitionistic set theory without points.
-This also allows us to a have temporal or spatially localised concept of truth and to give meaning to such sentences as "The cat is black and white" and furnish a rigorous basis for the relativized form of the principle of non-contradiction.
-The suboject classifier object of a topos has the structure of a Heyting algebra which can be interpreted as giving the possible logical values of propositions.
-In fact, the poset of subobjects $Sub(A)$ of an object $A$ in a category can have diverse properties depending on the type of category.
-In the cases of a topos these posets are Heyting algebras.
-We can thus think of $Sub(A)$ as a kind of generalised space.
-In\cite{DiaconBarr} there is the concept of a molecular (also called locally connected) topos.
-This means that every object E of E can be written as categorical sum $E = \Sigma M_i$ where $M_i$ is a molecule (or connected object) meaning that $M_i$ cannot be written as a categorical sum of two proper subobjects.
-This is the analogue of our Local Connectivity Axiom.
+The poset of subobjects $Sub(A)$ of an object $A$ in a category can have diverse properties depending on the type of category.
+In the case of a topos they are Heyting algebras. $Sub(A)$ is a kind of generalised space.

+We wish to define an Aristotelian topos as a topos satisfying the analogues of the axioms for Aristotelian locales.
+In\cite{DiaconBarr} we are offered a definition of molecular (also called locally connected) topos.
+This means that every object $E$ can be written as a categorical sum $E = \Sigma_i M_i$ where $M_i$ is a molecule (or connected object) meaning that $M_i$ cannot be written as a categorical sum of two proper subobjects.
+This is the precise analogue of our Local Connectivity Axiom.
 There is also an analogue of the Global Connectivity Axiom.
-Interestingly\cite{LoCon} we can characterise connected objects in a topos $T$ in terms of their associated hom-functor $hom_T(A,-)$ preserving finite coproducts (this appears to have been first discovered by Grothendieck in \cite{SGAIV}).
+Interestingly in \cite{LoCon} we find that we can characterize connected objects in a topos $T$ in terms of their associated hom-functor $hom_T(A,-)$ preserving finite coproducts (this appears to have been first discovered by Grothendieck in \cite{SGAIV}).
 And it turns out that the topos of sheaves over a topological space $X$ is locally connected if and only if $X$ is locally connected in the classical sense.

-In order to obtain a complete formulation of the Aristotelic continuum it would be interesting to extend likewise to topoi the Divisibility Axiom above.